 Mechanism of Support: Explain briefly why this mechanism is appropriate.
-Why is this proposal not suitable for more conventional funding?
+Why is this application not suitable for more conventional funding?
 At what stage will this project become competitive for conventional support?

-Human Studies: If human subjects or human biological samples will be used, provide a plan for Institutional Review Board approval or exemption and for recruitment of subjects or acquisition of samples that will meet the time constraints of this mechanism.
+Human Studies: If human subjects or human biological samples will be used, provide a plan for recruitment of subjects or acquisition of samples that will meet the time constraints of this mechanism.